 Some free VPN services also offer the option of premium paid plans as well, then give lower speed priority to free users, trying to get them to upgrade to paid plans.
 Not fun.

-Free VPNs and Malware
+2. Free VPNs and Malware

 A study of free VPNs found that they are significantly more likely to contain malware, mostly related to advertising shown to free VPN users as they navigate the service (hey, they have to make a profit on the service somehow).

-Almost no free VPN services are able to unblock international Netflix libraries, or a lot of the other content restricted based on geographical location.
+Almost no free VPN services are able to unblock international Netflix libraries or a lot of the other content restricted based on geographical location.

 Netflix and many of the other websites used for streaming content put a lot of resources towards making their geographical restrictions challenging to bypass – making them too strong from free VPNs to overcome with limited resources to dedicate towards this.

 If you’re concerned about being able to access particular websites and content from Cuba, free VPNs are not going to be able to cut it – they’re not designed to.

-Premium VPN services like any of those that I recommend above, are extremely inexpensive to begin with!
+Premium VPN services like NordVPN and any of the VPNs I mentioned above are extremely inexpensive, to begin with!
 There is really no need to deal with poor and potentially harmful free VPN service when fantastic VPNs are so inexpensive.

 Any of the three companies I recommended above cost about as much as or less than a cup of coffee per MONTH.
 And when you factor in any of the money-saving ways to use a VPN, you can practically write off that cost anyways.

-While Cuba doesn’t have censored internet like in China where even access to Facebook and Google are impossible, there are limitations placed on you when you use the internet that you’ll want to avoid – check out our complete guide to using the internet in Cuba for more details.
+With all this said, I highly recommend that you visit Cuba with a VPN ready to go!
+While Cuba doesn’t have internet censorship to the degree of other destinations like China, there are limitations placed on you when you use the internet that you’ll want to avoid – check out our complete guide to using the internet in Cuba for more details.